Civil Engineering

 Important civil engineering skills

-Civil engineering combines technical calculation, practical construction awareness, communication, and professional judgment.
+Civil engineering combines technical calculation, practical construction awareness, communication, design judgment, and public responsibility.

 Math and mechanics